JohnLavender474/Megaman-Maverick/README.md

 ### Opening Text

     In the year 20XX…

-    Three years have passed since the Roboenza Incident where a virus created at the hands of Dr. Wily caused robots to rise against humanity.

-    The effects of that event are still felt in Mega City.
-    The robot economy has been shattered, and so has the trust between humans and robots.
+    Robot uprisings have plagued humanity time and time again.

-    In an effort to prevent future robot uprisings, the human government has imposed a new law: robots are to be implanted with a security chip which will surveil their every action, thought, and emotion.
+    To prevent future revolts, strict laws were enacted: all robots must be implanted with a security chip, monitoring their every action, thought, and emotion.

-    Many robots, programmed for subservience, submit
-    themselves to be implanted.
-However, not all go willingly.
-Some robots resist, but their efforts are futile, and their lives are decommissioned.
+    While some robots comply, others resist — only to face decommissioning.
+    Mega Man, once celebrated as a hero, now faces growing distrust.

-    Even Megaman, once hailed as the hero of the world, falls under scrutiny of the human government as many leaders and politicians demand that he too be subjected to the security chip implant.
+    Many demand that even he and Dr. Light’s creations be subjected to the implant.

-    Dr. Light and Megaman stand before the parliament, and in an exclamation of desperation pleas,
+    Dr. Light pleads before the government, decrying the laws as oppressive and unjust.
-    "The robots must not be subjected to this impetuous dystopian madness!
-You must cease this at once!"

-    His pleas, however, fall on deaf ears.
-A sudden vote is held to determine whether Dr. Light's robots should be exempt from the security chip implant.
-    The majority vote against any form of exemption.
+    But his appeals are ignored, and a vote confirms no exemptions will be allowed.

-    Suddenly, chaos ensues Mega City.
-A rogue faction of robots calling themselves The Mavericks has risen in opposition of the laws to seize control.
+    Suddenly, chaos engulfs Mega City.
+A rogue faction of robots, The Mavericks, rises in defiance of the new laws, threatening humanity's fragile order.

-    Mega Man rises and exclaims to the trembling parliament, "Don't worry, I'll stop these rogue robots and protect the people of Mega City!"

-    Some of the politicians whose support of Megaman never once wavered begin to clap and cheer for him.
-    Meanwhile, many others begin to wonder if the riot was planned all along by Megaman and Dr. Light as a performative stunt to show how much the world needs Megaman in order to keep the peace.

-    At once, Megaman jumps to the rescue, ready as ever to sacrifice himself for the greater good.
-But will it be enough?
-Or is this only the beginning of worse yet to come?
+    As panic spreads, Mega Man vows to protect the city, but doubts linger — can he restore peace, or will his actions only deepen the divide?

 ### Intro Stage: Mega City's Ruins

-Objective: Save civilians, stop the Maverick attack, and gather intelligence on their leader.

-Mega City is under siege.
-Robots rampage through the streets, structures burn, and humans flee in terror.
-As Megaman arrives, he receives a communication from Dr. Light who explains the new power-ups he's designed for Megaman: the air-dash and wall-jump moves.
-With these movesets, he says, Megaman will be quicker and stronger than ever.
-Before ending the comm, Dr. Light says to Megaman, "Good luck, my son."
+Mega City is in chaos.
+Robots rampage through burning streets, humans flee in terror, and destruction spreads.

+As Mega Man arrives, Dr. Light communicates from the lab:

+"Mega Man, I’ve upgraded your systems.
+You now have air-dash and wall-jump capabilities.
+Use them well.
+Good luck, my son."

-Megaman pushes through waves of mad fighting robots, cars and structures on fire, and rubble.
+Mega Man fights his way through waves of rampaging robots, dodging collapsing buildings and navigating the chaos.

-At the end of the stage, Megaman is confronted by Dr. Wily who explains that he is the leader of this impestuous riot.
-He exclaims to Megaman, "Ah, here he is, again.
-Megaman, the ultimate hero!
-Come to quell civil dissent among the populace, have we?"

-Megaman shouts, "You call this civil!
-What are you up to, this time, Dr. Wily?!"

-"Just showing these poor, dissatisfied, and belittled robots how to fight back against tyranny!"

-Megaman replies back, "Dr. Wily, I'm starting to get really fed up with your antics!
-If I can't keep you locked away in jail, then I guess I'll have to put you in the nursing home!"
+At the end of the stage, he confronts a familiar figure — Dr. Wily, descending in his saucer with a smirk.

+Dr. Wily: "Well, well!
+The ultimate hero has arrived to maintain order!
+Quelling dissent, are we?"

+Mega Man: "Dissent?
+This is destruction!
+What are you planning, Wily?"

+Dr. Wily: "I’m empowering those oppressed by your precious laws.
+Someone has to fight tyranny!"

+Mega Man: "I’m done with your schemes, Wily!
+If jail doesn’t hold you, maybe the retirement home will!"

-"Gah!
-Hush your mouth, you little blue brat!" barks Wily.
-"We'll see who here is the real hero!"
+Dr. Wily: "Bah!
+Insolent blue brat!
+Let’s see who the real hero is!"

-The fight between Megaman and Dr. Wily ensues.
-Wily is soon defeated by Megaman, but he escapes Megaman's grasp.
-Before escaping, he says to Megaman, "Ha ha ha!
-You think you'll be remembered as the hero for this?
-You'll see soon enough, Megaman!
-You'll rue the day you ever defied me!"
+A battle ensues, and Wily is defeated.
+He flees after his defeat, escaping in his saucer.
+As he ascends, he sneers:

+"You’ll see, Mega Man!
+Soon, they’ll turn on you.
+Mark my words!"

-As Dr. Wily flies away in his saucer, a bird soars overhead and drops a white poop which splatters on his head.
-Wily's face is red and fuming as he vanishes into the distance.
+Before disappearing, a bird drops poop on Wily’s head, leaving him furious and fuming as he vanishes into the horizon.

-The police robots arrive, and Megaman prepares to give a statement when all of a sudden, they shout at him, "Remain where you are, Megaman!
-You're under arrest!"
-When Megaman asks for what, he gets this reply from the police captain, "You're under arrest for planning and organizing this riot.
-We know the truth, Megaman.
-You organized this riot so that you could "stop it" and display your so-called heroism to the whole world.
-We know you want to avoid the security chip law since you think you're so much better than everyone else, and we know you'd even go so far as to put others in harms way to do it!"

-Megaman, shocked by the words he's hearing, can't find the words to say.
-All of a sudden, the police captain gives a brazen command, "You know what, boys!
-To hell with our mandates!
-Let's shoot him!"

-The police begin to fire on Megaman.
-Megaman is struck by a few bullets before Proto Man appears, using his shield to block the incoming bullets, though Proto Man himself is struck too by some of the bullets.
-He teleports the both of them out of Mega City to the temporary safety of Dr. Light's laboratory.
+As Mega Man prepares to report to the arriving police, they unexpectedly draw their weapons.

+Police Captain: "Mega Man, you’re under arrest for organizing this riot!
+Your ‘heroics’ are a ploy to defy the security chip law.
+We know the truth — you’ll endanger lives just to protect yourself!"

+Mega Man: "That’s ridiculous!
+I’d never—"

+Police Captain: "Save it!
+Boys, take him down!"

+The police open fire.
+Mega Man is hit twice before Proto Man appears and shields Megaman.
+He teleports them both to safety at Dr. Light’s lab, though he sustains a bullet to the arm himself.

 ### Dr. Light’s Lab Cutscene